ibm-cloud-docs/codeengine/troubleshoot-project.md

 The maximum number of projects that you can create per region is 20.
 For more information about limits for projects, see [Project quotas](/docs/codeengine?topic=codeengine-limits#project_quotas).

 The maximum number of projects includes projects that are active and any projects that are not permanently deleted, such as projects that are soft deleted.
-Projects that are soft deleted can be restored within 7 days before it is permanently deleted.
+A project that is soft deleted can be restored within 7 days before it is permanently deleted.

 When working with the console, review your defined projects from the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}.
 This listing includes the region where your project lives.
 From this page, you can delete projects as needed.
 When you delete a project from the console, the project is soft deleted.
 The deleted project does not display from the **Projects** page.